SlidrusForeal/SlidrusForeal/README.md

 ### 🔧 My Projects

-- 🛡 **Asuka-discordbot** — a smart Discord bot with automation features
 - 🏷 **Minecraft-UUID-parser** — parses UUIDs from player nicknames
 - 🌐 **SMPParser** — a tool for collecting data about players on SMP Minecraft servers
 - 🚫 **black-list-site** — web app for managing a blacklist of cities on Minecraft servers